UnionInternationalCheminsdeFer/OSDM/spec/relationship-offer-offerpart-product-and-fare.md

 - `afterSaleConditions`

-  A retailor can create offers only if the after sale condition support its creation.
+  A retailer can create offers only if the after sale condition support its creation.

 ### Exchange Offer Creation Step